jethrokuan/catkin_ros/src/systems/mvp_grasping/README.md

 using the translation and rotation from there results in the planner failing with "No motion plan found", despite the target pose being the same.
 See commit hash 031c6c3.

+## The Environment

+The depth image is affected by flicker (from lighting), as well as from reflective surfaces.
+Good performance is dependent on appropriate lighting conditions.